 The film sequence that is commonly referred to as "the Burning of Atlanta" was not the actual burning of the city by General Sherman in November 1864.
 Instead, the scene represents the night, two months earlier, when the retreating Confederate army torched its ammunition dumps to keep the Union army from capturing them.

 If the number of total admissions are calculated, this is the most popular movie of all time in the US with over 200 million tickets sold.
-While having the advantage of being released several times in theaters, there were half as many Americans alive when it was released, compared with other films that set the domestic box office record: Avatar, Titanic, E.T. the Extra-Terrestrial, Star Wars and Jaws.
+While having the advantage of being released several times in theaters, there were half as many Americans alive when it was released, compared with other films that set the domestic box office record: Avatar (2009), Titanic (1997), E.T. the Extra-Terrestrial (1982), Star Wars: Episode IV - A New Hope (1977) and Jaws (1975).
 (However subsequent films also had to compete with television and later the internet for audiences, and the emergence of home video formats in the 1980s reduced the demand to see all films theatrically.)

 None of the interior sets had ceilings.
 These, and the upper parts of many exteriors, were optically added or modified with matte paintings.
 This is most noticeable to the modern discerning eye in the last shot of the scene showing the many dead and wounded Confederate soldiers.
 The tattered Confederate flag, previously seen in the astonishing pullback crane shot blowing in the breeze, is now represented by a matte painting, hanging limp.